 - Wildlife and conservation throughout the state are benefiting through the Arizona Wildlife and Conservation Fund which is administered by Arizona Game & Fish.
 The fund supports conservation projects that protect wildlife and conserve natural habitats.
 Tribes have contributed more than $89 million to this fund during the past ten years.

 - The tourism industry in Arizona is benefiting because revenue is given to the Arizona Office of Tourism which supports this statewide industry.
 Over the past decade AOT has received more than $89 million to promote the State of Arizona and this vital industry.

 - Arizona-owned businesses are benefiting because they are selling their goods and services to Tribal enterprises which are a new and growing target market for Arizona vendors.

-Cities, Towns and Counties statewide benefit because they receive 12% of a tribe’s total annual contribution of net gaming win every year.
+- Cities, Towns and Counties statewide benefit because they receive 12% of a tribe’s total annual contribution of net gaming win every year.
 12% money is contributed in addition to the revenue in the Arizona Benefits Fund.
 12% money is used for government services that benefit the general public, including public safety, mitigation of impacts of gaming, and promotion of commerce and economic development.
-Since 2002, Arizona cities, towns and counties have received $104,643,624 from Tribal gaming revenues.
+Since 2002, Arizona cities, towns and counties have received $151 million from Tribal gaming revenues.

-Charities and non-profit organizations receive millions of dollars from Tribes who are funding scholarships for students, supporting social service organizations and providing revenue for educational, economic and cultural organizations that benefit all Arizonans.
+- Charities and non-profit organizations receive millions of dollars from Tribes who are funding scholarships for students, supporting social service organizations and providing revenue for educational, economic and cultural organizations that benefit all Arizonans.